Home / Docs / Server

 MethodEndpointDescription

-POST/fabrapi/Agent/createCreate one or more agents for a user
+POST/fabrcoreapi/Agent/createCreate or intentionally reconfigure one or more agents

-All Agent API endpoints require the x-user header to identify the user.
+All Agent API endpoints require the x-user-handle header to identify the caller principal.
+For an idempotent, application-owned way to provision a standard agent set, see Blueprints.

 Create Agent — Request